-You may register to take your exams and find more information on the Prometric North Dakota Exams website.
+You may register to take your exams and find more information, such as regular testing hours, on the PSI North Dakota Exams website.
 You may also check the North Dakota Insurance License Examination Candidate Information Bulletin.

 The State of North Dakota requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Department of Insurance at (701) 328-2440 or email the Insurance Department.

-The fee for the fingerprinting is $41.25, plus a $28 transaction fee, for a total cost of $69.25.
+You will need to pay the fee for the fingerprinting is $41.25, plus a $29 transaction fee, for a total cost of $70.25, to the North Dakota Attorney General.
 When completed, they will send the results directly to the Insurance Department.

 After passing your exams and fingerprinting, the next step is to apply for your license.
 If you have more than one line of authority that you passed the test for, be sure to apply for all of those lines.

 The fee for an online application is $100, plus a $5.60 NIPR fee, for a total of $105.60.